Pierre Trudeau: Bilingualism and multiculturalism

 Trudeau's first major legislative push was implementing the majority of recommendations from Pearson's Royal Commission on Bilingualism and Biculturalism via the Official Languages Act, which made French and English the co-equal official languages of the federal government.
 More controversial than the declaration (which was backed by the NDP and, with some opposition in caucus, the PCs) was the implementation of the Act's principles: between 1966 and 1976, the francophone proportion of the civil service and military doubled, causing alarm in some sections of anglophone Canada who felt they were being disadvantaged.

 Trudeau's Cabinet fulfilled Part IV of the Royal Commission's report by announcing a "Multiculturalism Policy" on October 8, 1971.
 It was the first of its kind in the world, subsequently being emulated by several provinces such as Alberta, Saskatchewan, and Manitoba; even other countries, most notably Australia, which has had a similar history and immigration pattern, emulated the policy.
 Beyond the specifics of the policy itself, this action signalled an openness to the world and coincided with a more open immigration policy that Pearson had brought in.
 The policy recognized that while Canada was a country of two official languages, it recognized a plurality of cultures - "a multicultural policy within a bilingual framework".
 This annoyed public opinion in Quebec, which believed that it challenged Quebec's claim of Canada being a country of two nations.

 Immigration

+During Pierre Trudeau's time as prime minister, Canada's immigration levels were much lower and more stable, with total arrivals often in the tens of thousands annually.
+The period between 1968 and 1975 averaged over 165,000 newcomers annually, with a peak of 218,500 immigrants in 1974.
+Due to a weakening economy, the numbers declined, averaging around 114,000 newcomers from 1976 to 1984.
+The government introduced official immigration quotas in the mid-1970s, with a target of 100,000 in 1979.

 Following the Vietnam War, a refugee crisis was caused by the flight of the boat people from Vietnam, as thousands of people, mostly ethnic Chinese, fled the country in makeshift boats across the South China Sea, usually to the British colony of Hong Kong.
 The Trudeau government was generous in granting asylum to the refugees.
 By 1980, Canada had accepted about 44,000 boat people, making it one of the top destinations for them.